 Donna R. Savage: Donna currently serves as VoK’s Board president; she is a founding member of VoK.
-Although partially retired, she continues as president and CEO of Intelligent Fingers Writing & Editing, and has focused for 20 years on public health and medical writing.
+Although partially retired, she continues as president and CEO of Intelligent Fingers Writing & Editing, and has focused for more than 20 years on public health and medical writing.
 She has a Masters of Education in College Administration and Counseling.
-Donna has been active for 20+ years in the Kensington Heights Civic Association, formerly as president and vice president and now serving as KHCA’s Land Use Committee chair.
+Donna has been active for 20+ years in the Kensington Heights Civic Association, formerly as president, vice president, and KHCA’s Land Use Committee chair.
 In recent years, she’s had first-hand experience in caring for aging parents and in-laws, and hopes, through VoK, to provide support for other Kensington residents with similar responsibilities.
-Donna lives in Kensington Heights (since 1992) with her husband Allan Savage, two cats, and a turtle.
+Donna lives in Kensington Heights (since 1992) with her husband Allan Savage, two cats, and "Hermie" the tortoise.

 Toni Ward: Toni grew up in the Town of Kensington and sought to learn about the Villages concept because she had managed living circumstances for an aging grandparent and parent.
 In addition, Toni found herself in need of the types of services offered by VoK – she now lives at Kensington Park Senior Living in Rock Creek Hills and is pleased with the VoK services she has received.
 Toni has degrees in music and special education and served for many years as Chapel organist at military bases in the U.S. and three European countries.
 She retired as a school administrator in Los Angles and Montgomery Counties.
 Toni has three children and six granddaughters all living in the Kensington area.